philippe554/excelextract/README.md

 # ExcelExtract

-**ExcelExtract** is a straightforward command-line tool designed to help you pull structured data out of Excel spreadsheets automatically.
-You tell it where your data is and what you want using a simple configuration file (written in JSON), and it generates clean CSV files ready for analysis.
+**ExcelExtract** is a command-line tool designed to help pull data out of Excel spreadsheets (XLSX files).
+Either fully automatically, or extract specific cells or lists with the use of a configuration file (in JSON).

-It’s particularly helpful for researchers, data collectors, or anyone working with standardized forms, surveys, or logs stored in Excel files.

-## What It Does

-* Reads data from Excel (.xlsx) files specified by path patterns (including wildcards like `*` and `**`).
-* Lets you automatically repeat extraction steps across different sheets, rows, or columns based on your setup.
-* Uses a JSON configuration file where you define *exactly* where to find the data and how it should be structured.
-* Outputs the extracted data into clean, easy-to-use CSV files.

 ## Installation